wantedly-archive/objective-c-style-guide/README.md

 id varnm;
 ```

+### Underscores

+When using properties, instance variables should always be accessed and mutated using `self.`.
+This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

+An exception to this: inside initializers, the backing instance variable (i.e. _variableName) should be used directly to avoid any potential side effects of the getters/setters.

+Local variables should not contain underscores.

 ## Comments

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.